EngageLabsIt/MinimalApi/README.md

 *NOTE: Conventions defined in the `Configure`method can be overridden by a single endpoint.
 For example you can configure your module with `RequireAuthentication`but have one or more `MapGet().AllowAnonymous()` in the `RegisterEndpoint` method*

+# Sample code
+See the [showcase app readme](sources/ShowcaseApp/README.md) for an overview of the showcase app with some examples